-The APP committee is a recommending body of the Faculty Senate.
+The Academic Programs and Planning Committee (APP Committee) is a recommending body of the Faculty Senate.
 Its role is to assist faculty in developing new degree-granting programs.

-All faculty proposing new degree-granting programs will submit a proposal to the APP Committee of the Faculty Senate.
-APP Committee members review the proposal and provide written feedback to the Faculty Senate.

-The Committee completes two readings of each proposal over a minimum period of two months, so the faculty presenting the proposal have an opportunity to revise the proposal after the first reading and in preparation for the second reading, before the proposal moves to the full Faculty Senate for review.
+Those proposing new degree-granting programs will submit a proposal to the APP Committee.
+The APP Committee completes two readings of each proposal over a minimum period of two months, so the proposers have an opportunity to

-After the second reading, the APP Committee will include a review of the status of the proposal, and strengths and weaknesses, for any new degree-granting programs the APP Committee has twice reviewed in its monthly report to the Executive Committee of the Faculty Senate.
+After completing its review, the APP Committee will include a summary of the proposal, and strengths and weaknesses, in its monthly report to the Executive Committee of the Faculty Senate.

-Step 3: Faculty Senate Review and Provost Council Review Faculty Senate Review
+Step 3: Faculty Senate Review and Provost Council Review